NeptuneMagicSauce/CatPi/README.md

 - getting the weight from c++
 - print the weight
 - set up v19 for all 3 clangs: clang format clangd
+- libhx711: what about setting another gain? (including for calibration?) measures look very similar with 64 and 128
+  128 should be more precise because numeric range is greater (scale is greater)